Chimneys and flues

 UNSOUND BRICK CHIMNEYS

-Unsound brick chimneys on villas and bungalows can collapse in a major earthquake – an assessment of structural strength by an engineer may be required.
+Unsound brick chimneys on villas and bungalows can collapse in a major earthquake – a chartered professional engineer can assess the structural strength and condition of a chimney.
 If you want to retain the chimney, an engineer can recommend options for securing it to the structure and strengthening it.

 If a dangerous brick chimney is no longer required, it can be removed, at least to below the roofline.
 Removal of an unsound chimney does not require a building consent for any building up to 3 storeys high as long as the removal does not affect the primary structure, any specified system or any fire separation (which includes firewalls protecting other property).
 Necessary repair work such as making good the gaps left in a roof after chimney removal can also be done without a consent.